The World Parents Organization has submitted its UN report 2021 on equal opportunities for everyone in the Nordic countries.

 recommend UN Cedaw to use a new and modern strategy.
 A strategy

 that can seriously have an impact on gender equality for all citizens.

 The Nordic populations are more equal in everyday life than in most countries and regions in the world.
 A focus on equal opportunities for everyone in both work and family life will therefore have the greatest impact and create freedom, stability and increase public health as well as equal opportunities.

-Many people today are today tired of women's organizations' one-sided focus on women only.
+Many people today are tired of the women's lobby one-sided focus on women only.
 The population hereby loses respect for gender equality, which is an important cause.